 Here are some key facts to know about the Manaslu Circuit Trek:

-- Mount Manaslu is eighth highest mountain of the world, which was closed until 1992 and still nowadays it is under controlled Nepal Government's Tourism policy under protected region for Trekking in Nepal.
-There are two summit of Manaslu nearby along with other surrounding ridges peak of Ngadi Chuli, Himalchuli and Bouddha Himal.
+- Mount Manaslu is the eighth-highest mountain in the world.
+Until 1992, it was closed to tourists, and today, it remains under the Nepal Government's controlled tourism policy as a protected region for trekking in Nepal.
+Nearby, you'll find two summits of Manaslu and other surrounding ridges, including peaks like Ngadi Chuli, Himalchuli, and Bouddha Himal.

 - Manaslu Circuit Trek is renowned for its breathtaking natural high Himalayas and the rich ethnic local culture it showcases.
 Throughout the trek, you will encounter traditional monasteries and experience the unique housing styles of the local people.
 The trek is often regarded as the gem of the Middle West region of Nepal, offering the possibility of teahouse trekking and allowing trekkers to enjoy the incomparable beauty and diversity of the area while having access to comfortable lodging and meals along the route.